Corn Palace: History

 In the late 19th century, a number of cities on the Great Plains constructed "crop palaces" (also known as "grain palaces") to promote themselves and their products.
-As the idea succeeded, it spread, including: a Corn Palace in Sioux City, Iowa, that was active from 1887–1891; a Corn Palace in Gregory, South Dakota; a Grain Palace in Plankinton, South Dakota; and a Bluegrass Palace in Creston, Iowa.
+As the idea succeeded, it spread, including: a Corn Palace in Sioux City, Iowa, that was active from 1887 to 1891; a Corn Palace in Gregory, South Dakota; a Grain Palace in Plankinton, South Dakota; and a Bluegrass Palace in Creston, Iowa.
 From 1887 to 1930, at least thirty-four corn palaces were built across the Midwest United States; only the Mitchell Corn Palace has remained intact.

 The original Mitchell Corn Palace (known as "The Corn Belt Exposition") was built in 1892 to showcase the rich soil of South Dakota and encourage people to settle in the area.
 It was a wooden castle structure on Mitchell's Main Street, constructed on land donated by Louis Beckwith, a member of the First Corn Palace Committee.
 In 1904–1905, the city of Mitchell mounted a challenge to the city of Pierre in an unsuccessful attempt to replace it as the state capital of South Dakota.
 As part of this effort, the Corn Palace was rebuilt in 1905.
 In 1921, the Corn Palace was rebuilt once again, with a design by the architectural firm Rapp and Rapp of Chicago.
 Russian-style onion domes and Moorish minarets were added in 1937, giving the Palace the distinctive appearance that it has today.

 In 2004, national media attention was drawn to the Corn Palace, when it received Homeland Security funding.
-This drew criticism of the Department of Homeland Security and its grant program.
+This drew criticism of the Department of Homeland Security (DHS) and its grant program.
 In 2007, the Corn Palace subsequently received $25,000 in DHS funding for a camera system useful for purposes including Barack Obama's visit in 2008, and as reported by the Mitchell Daily Republic, to protect a "new Fiberglass statue of the Corn Palace mascot Cornelius" in 2009.
 This statue sits across Main Street, west of the Corn Palace.

 The Palace's domes were renovated in 2015 after shaking in strong winds.
 The new turrets are made of architectural metals.